Getting Started & Setup

 4. Each folder becomes a channel that plays all videos in sequence, looping continuously

-You can also manually add content via the Program Guide by right-clicking channels to add folders or individual files.
+Right-click channels in the Program Guide to add folders or individual files.

 How does the timeline system work? +